akashmeruva9/DevelApp/README.md

 DEVELAPP is a developer-focused app designed to optimize workflow and automate tasks.
 It features a TODO LIST, fetches tech news with the DEV API, provides code assistance using ChatGPT, and offers an IDE with CODE RECOGNITION using Firebase MLKit for currently Java and C++ .
 Compile, run code, and view output effortlessly.
 Plus, enjoy de-features like coding memes.
 Enhance productivity, streamline development, and achieve a healthy work-life balance with DEVELAPP.

+Problem Statement:

+Developers face numerous challenges in their day-to-day work, including managing tasks, staying updated with the latest technology trends, finding relevant code solutions, a functionable in app IDE and maintaining a healthy work-life balance.
+These challenges can hinder productivity, lead to inefficiencies, and contribute to stress and burnout.
+There is a need for a comprehensive developer-focused app that optimizes workflow, automates tasks, provides access to valuable resources, and promotes a balanced and stress-free development experience.